puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

 Leader Migration can be enabled by setting `--enable-leader-migration` on `kube-controller-manager` or `cloud-controller-manager`.
-Leader Migration only applies during the upgrade and can be safely disabled or left enabled after the upgrade is complete.
+Leader Migration only applies during the upgrade and can be safely turned off or left enabled after the upgrade is complete.

 This guide walks you through the manual process of upgrading the control plane from